Skip to Main Content

 Sequential Format

-Sequential students pursue the same learning goals as semester experience, but the immersion experiences are shorter.
-Follow a theme over a four-course sequence, spread over several semesters or three-week May terms.
+Sequential students pursue the same learning goals as semester SSTers, but the immersion experiences are shorter.
+Follow a theme over a four-course sequence.
+You can take courses over several semesters or during three-week May terms.
 Foundations courses and Global Issues courses will take place in a classroom setting.
 Cultural Perspectives and Community Engaged Learning courses will immerse you in a new context–whether locally or abroad.

 Required courses for SST in sequential formats